Back to Living Real Change

 “Choose a moisturizer that doesn’t have a lot of fragrance, color or preservatives in it,” says Dave Harvey, M.D., a dermatologist at Piedmont Newnan and Piedmont Fayette.
 “Consider over-the-counter moisturizers, like Neutrogena™, Cetaphil™, or CeraVe™.

 2. Leave shaving gel on a little longer.
-When you shave, leave the shaving cream or gel on a little while to help minimize the risk of dry skin.
+When you shave, leave the shaving cream or gel on for a little while to help minimize the risk of dry skin.

 “A lot of times, I’ll tell men to wet their beard, apply their shaving gel, and then wash another part of their body before using their razor," Dr. Harvey says.
 "Leave it on for about 30 to 60 seconds.
 That is usually enough time."